rickardlindberg/rickardlindberg.me/writing/problem-in-commit-message/index.markdown

 If you implement Pieter's trick and start each commit message with "Problem:" you are more likely to do what the tweet suggest.
-The commit message becomes the problem definition.
+The commit message becomes the problem statement.
 The why.
 The reason you are writing this patch.
 The diff itself becomes the solution.
 The what.

 Most of the time you can probably figure out the solution by looking at the